CodeWithDennis/docexplorer/README.md

 **DocExplorer** helps you discover random documentation pages from your favorite framework.
 Click a button, get a random page.
 It's a simple way to explore documentation you might not have found otherwise.

+### Project Specifications

+- Laravel 12
+- Livewire 3
+- PestPHP 3
+- PHP 8.4

-### Goal
+## Goal

-- Learn about framework documentation through random discovery
+- Make framework documentation exploration fun and engaging
-- Study and improve your skills by working on the project
+- Help developers discover new features and best practices
+- Create a community-driven learning platform
+- Support continuous learning and skill development
+- Build a welcoming community of contributors
-- Share your knowledge with others
+- Encourage knowledge sharing and collaboration
+- Foster an inclusive environment for learning and growth
+- Create opportunities for developers to improve their skills through real-world contributions
-- Help build something useful for the community
+- Build a sustainable open-source project that benefits the entire developer community

 ## Getting Started